nick6918/MyDeepLearning/README.md

 ## File structure

-all files in root content represents a mini project, introduced in the section below.
+All files in root directory represent a mini project, introduced in the section below.
 All files in lib has been covered by these mini projects.

     --lib